cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/sessions.md

 Changes to the image format are backwards compatible, which means that a newer version of Cloudpilot can always import a session image written by an older version.
-However, the opposite is not true, and importing an image created by a newer version of Cloudpilot may fail.
+However, the opposite is not true, and importing an image created by a newer version of Cloudpilot may cause the state to be lost during import.
+The contents of RAM are still preserved, so loading an incompatible image will cause a reboot but will preserve all data.

 # The sessions list